CodeScop/Oge-Mai-Field-Guide/shrinebirds.md

   - DESERT: 12 Coins in 3PC Item Bazaar/Zilya's Great Bazaar
 - **Sell price:** 2 Coins (Don't sell, NOT WORTH IT)
 - **Used for:** outside game

-# Wardrobe Offerings - Birds

-NOTE: Once you own a Wardrobe item, it's removed from these offerings.
-So if you have a wardrobe item from a prior event or quest or whatever, it won't be available here.